updated on 24 October 2023

-If you can’t answer these questions about your dream firm, then you must dig for this information.
-If you still can’t find anything, then you have your answer.
-Try to avoid just looking at the recent actions of law firms, you need to search for a pattern of behaviour (eg, has the firm only just started introducing diversity and inclusion initiatives or is this something they’ve always done?).
+If you can’t answer these questions about your dream firm then you must dig for this information.
+If you still can’t find anything then you have your answer.
+Try to avoid just looking at the recent actions of law firms and search instead for a pattern of behaviour (eg, has the firm only just started introducing D&I initiatives or is this something they’ve always done?).

 To find out more about which firm is the right fit for you, read this LCN Says: 'How to find the right firm for your career and disability’.

 However, if a firm is working to become more diverse, it has the potential of being a good fit for you and this is a good sign it’s forward-thinking.

 Here are two main factors to consider when handpicking which firms to apply to.

 It’s important for a law firm’s talent pool to include a range of candidates including those from underrepresented backgrounds.
 By fostering an inclusive workplace that attracts Black and ethnic minority candidates, people with disabilities and individuals from the LGBTQ+ community, for example, the firm will attract and cultivate a diverse atmosphere.